-Dr Matthew Barac is Reader in Architecture and leads the PhD programme at the School of Art, Architecture and Design.
+Matthew Barac is a Professor of Architecture and Urban Culture and leads the PhD programme at the School of Art, Architecture and Design.
 He was the School Research Leader 2018-21, and chaired the Unit of Assessment (UoA) panel 32: "Art and Design: History, Theory and Practice" for the University's submission to REF 2021: Research Excellence Framework.

-I am involved in the work of several of our Research Groups but my primary affiliation is with the group EACHiD: Ecological, Architectural and Civic Humanities in Design, which I lead.
-I am a member of the Research Centre CUBE: Centre for Urban and Built Ecologies, and my projects and activities are listed on the CUBE webpage.
+Matthew is involved in the work of several Research Groups but his primary affiliation is with the group EACHiD: Ecological, Architectural and Civic Humanities in Design, which he leads.
+He is a member of the Research Centre CUBE: Centre for Urban and Built Ecologies, and his projects and activities are listed on the CUBE webpage.

 These and other areas of study include the following main research strands:

 - Cities in the Global South: Urban identity, informal settlements, theorising the architecture of unstable urbanity.

 - Architectural Pedagogy: Comparative studies in architectural education around the world, knowledge transfer and international collaboration.

 - Designing for the Third Age: Housing for an ageing population, urban change for an active older citizen.